iroanya/Nigeria-COVID-19-Data-Analysis-Using-Python/README.md

 C. Get information on the States with the highest deaths.

-D. Combine external dataset and the NCDC data to form a dataframe.
+D. Combine external dataset and the NCDC data to form another dataframe.

 Observations.

-The external dataset and the NCDC data represent health data from the all the states of Nigeria.
+The external dataset and the NCDC data represent health data from all the states of Nigeria.
 Combining these two dataframes, the following observations were made.

 1. There were some problems noticed on the NCDC data.
 Eg, some states recorded zero hospitalizations but with a number of discharged cases.
 How they were discharged was not captured for clarity purposes.

 2. The vulnerabilty index did not influence the covid-19 cases recorded in the states.
-Lagos with the least CCVI of 0.0 had more cases than all the top ten states including Kaduna with the highest CCVI of 0.7.
+Lagos with the least CCVI of 0.0 had more cases than all the states in the top ten, including Kaduna with the highest CCVI of 0.7.

-3. However, when the populations are compared, the case density appears to be more on the states with with higher populations except Kano state.
+3. However, when the populations are compared, the case numbers appear to be more on the states with with higher populations except for Kano state.

 4. Edo state recorded 7,928 confirmed cases, zero hospitalizations, but with a mortality rate of almost 5%.
 This is the highest mortlity rate, making Edo State an outlier.

-5. Using a regression plot to plot the population density and infections rate, it was observed that Lagos and Rivers were outliers with high population densities and infections.
-FCT and Kano were also outliers with high population densities and infection rates below the regression line (see attached graph in the workbook).
+5. Using a regression plot to plot the population density and infections rate, it was observed that Lagos and Rivers were the only states with high population densities and high infections rates.
+FCT and Kano were outliers with high population densities and infection rates below the regression line (see attached graph in the workbook).

 Economic Effects.